sharona1ex/Neural-Network-using-NumPy/README.md

 To build a neural network class from scratch using NumPy and use it for Titanic dataset from Kaggle.

 ## How to run this code?
-There are three files created for this project:
+There are three python files created for this project:
 1. `activations_functions.py`: This file has three activation functions and their derivatives.
 2. `neural_network.py`: This file has a class called MyNN (short for My Neural Network) that allows user to initialize a NN, train it, test it and predict on test data.
 3. `model.py`: This file actually imports the above two files, loads Titanic dataset, creates neural network, trains its, validates its and runs the model on test data to report test accuracy.